 Publications by authors named "James Robson"

-RNA is a remarkably versatile molecule that has been engineered for applications in therapeutics, diagnostics, and information-processing systems.
-However, the complex relationship between the sequence and structural properties of an RNA molecule and its ability to perform specific functions often necessitates extensive experimental screening of candidate sequences.
-Here we present a generalized neural network architecture that utilizes the sequence and structure of RNA molecules (SANDSTORM) to inform functional predictions.
+RNA is a remarkably versatile molecule that has been engineered for applications in therapeutics, diagnostics, and in vivo information-processing systems.
+However, the complex relationship between the sequence, structure, and function of RNA often necessitates extensive experimental screening of candidate sequences.
+Here we present a generalized, efficient neural network architecture that utilizes the sequence and structure of RNA molecules (SANDSTORM) to inform functional predictions across a diverse range of settings.

 View Article and Find Full Text PDF